rabbitmq/rabbitmq-website/site/github.md

 It's important to make sure that all the repositories you are using are on the same tag as each other.
-Continuing with our example of server version 3.7.15, you could make sure your checkout of <code>rabbitmq-stomp</code> was at the
+Continuing with our example of server version 3.7.15, make sure your checkout of <code>rabbitmq-stomp</code> was at the
 <code>v3.7.15</code> tag using
 <code>git checkout</code>: